 Laure Hinckel’s French rendering of Mircea Cărtărescu’s most recent book was the first translation that came out, and, naturally, I happily grasped this opportunity to find out what the Romanian author had to offer two years after the publication of his brilliant mega-novel Solenoid.
 Let us start with the title.
 The translator left it as it was in the original.
 Why?
 That is the first mystery to be solved about this book, which, upon careful reading proves to be brim-full of them.
-The Romanian for “melancholy” is melancolie, so the original title is not in Romanian.
+The Romanian for “melancholy” is melancolie, so the original title is not in Romanian unless its meaning is “the melancholy”.
 Nor is it in Latin, for the Latin word is melancholia.
 Two languages have melancolia for “melancholy”—Italian and Portuguese; but why would the author title his book in either of these languages?
 The Italian word melancolia is not as loaded as, say, inferno or paradiso.
 Nor does the Portuguese melancolia refer us to any immediately recognisable source.
 It is not in a language that we should look for the answer, but in art.
 This new consideration immediately brings us to Albrecht Dürer’s famous engraving Melencolia I whose title is also spelt, albeit more rarely, as Melancolia I. So, the first mystery solved, we are ready to dive in for others.

 Returning to the form that launched his career as a prose writer, Cărtărescu has published again a collection of novellas, this time bookended by two short stories: the Prologue and the Epilogue.
 The former is a fable employing cryptic and flamboyant symbolism to tell us about the limitless possibilities granted to us by imagination if we are ready to overcome all the self-created obstacles on our journey to creative fulfilment.
 The latter has nothing of the Prologue’s optimism.
 As a counterpoint to the Prologue, the Epilogue is a desperate lament about the oppressing and inescapable captivity suffered by anyone thrown into biological existence and into the physical world in general: we are trapped in the claustrum, which is trapped in the brain, which is trapped in the skull, which is trapped in the body, which is trapped on the planet Earth—the circles of this inferno keep propagating forever, beyond the reaches of the known universe and the limits of the presumed dimensions.
 “Hold on a second!” one is tempted to say.
 But isn’t the brain, which is one of hell’s circles in the Epilogue, also the source of unfettered creativity celebrated in the Prologue, in which the cupola of the magnificent palace visited by an unnamed traveller is shaped like a human skull, and painted in the inside to resemble the folded structure of the cerebral cortex?
 Yes, exactly.
 The more we think about this duality, the more we are likely to fall into the state of bitter melancholy, and the two stories allegorising this situation rightly serve as the frame of the main body of the book in which each novella represents a more particular instance of that heavy and overwhelming feeling so ingeniously personified in the German artist’s engraving.